middas/PokerApi/README.md

 # Poker Game Solution

-This repository contains a modular, testable implementation of a Poker game engine and a RESTful API built with .NET 9 and C# 13.
+This repository contains a modular, testable implementation of a Poker game engine and a RESTful API built with .NET9 and C#13.
 The solution is organized into three main projects:

-- **PokerLogic**: Core game logic, including deck, hand, and player management.
+- `PokerLogic` - Core game logic, including deck, hand, and player management.
-- **Poker.Api**: ASP.NET Core Web API exposing endpoints for dealing and evaluating poker hands.
+- `Poker.Api` - ASP.NET Core Web API exposing endpoints for dealing and evaluating poker hands.
-- **PokerLogic.Tests**: NUnit-based unit tests for the core logic.
+- `PokerLogic.Tests` - NUnit-based unit tests for the core logic and coverage configuration.

 ---